13 Aug, 2024

 Recycled synthetic fibers, like those made from recycled polyester (rPET) or nylon, are definitely a step up in sustainability compared to their virgin versions, but they come with their own set of challenges.
 On the bright side, recycling these fibers helps cut down on waste by repurposing things like plastic bottles and old textiles that might otherwise end up in landfills or floating around in our oceans.
 The process also uses less energy and water than creating new synthetic fibers from scratch, plus it lowers the demand for fossil fuels.

-But let’s be real—recycled synthetic fibers aren’t perfect.
+But let’s be real.
+Recycled synthetic fibers aren’t perfect.
 They still shed microplastics when washed, which can end up polluting our waterways.
 And even though recycling gives plastic a longer life, these fibers still don’t break down naturally, meaning they stick around in the environment for a really long time.
 So, while recycled synthetics are definitely better than the alternative, they’re not entirely guilt-free, and we’ve still got work to do to make them truly eco-friendly.

 Read more: Sustainable Fabrics: How Eco-Friendly Are They Really?